Learn how to install AADFS (AskCody Active Directory Forwarding Service) to manage user and hosts synchronization via Active Directory

 - Run the .exe installer to install the service's program files

-- Go to the C:\Users\USERNAME\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\AskCody ApS\AskCody Active Directory Forwarding Service
+- Go to the following route in the server where you installed the service: C:\Users\USERNAME\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\AskCody ApS\AskCody Active Directory Forwarding Service

-- Press install and insert username and password for the user running logged in and running the service.
+- Press install and when the service prompts for a username and password, please insert the credentials of the user logged in the server and running the service.

 The service stores configuration file, logs, and runtime data in %USERPROFILE%\AppData\Roaming\AskCody\ActiveDirectory\ForwardingService.

-Please note that %USERPROFILE% is for the user that the service will run as, which is not necessarily the user that installed the service.
+Please note that %USERPROFILE% is a placeholder that is replaced with the user that the service will run as, which is not necessarily the user that installed the service.
 In that case, the AADFS shortcut folder on the Desktop might point to the wrong folder.

-Now the service is installed it needs to be configured
+Now the service is installed it needs to be configured.
+Please click here to learn how to do it.

 Version 2.4 (current version)